• BG3 Shadowheart Build Guide

 With the Light Domain Cleric, you’ll unlock the following Channel Divinity Actions at Level 2:

-• Radiance of the Dawn – Harness the sun’s divine power to dispel any magical darkness and deal (2d10 + Cleric Level) Radiant damage to hostile creatures.
+• Radiance of the Dawn – Harness the sun’s divine power to dispel any magical darkness and deal (2d10 + Cleric Level) Radiant Damage to hostile creatures.
 On a successful save, targets still take half damage.
 Doesn’t affect creatures that have total cover from you.

 Turn Undead is quite a niche action that you won’t always have use for, but Radiance of the Dawn lets you deal decent damage to all enemies in the area.
 If you get a very good Damage Roll then you’ll be dealing over 20 damage to all enemies who don’t perform a Saving Throw.
 Look out for enemies who are vulnerable to Radiant damage, as you can get especially good value from Radiance of the Dawn against those enemies.